Portavita/portavita.github.io/_posts/2018-06-23-blog_pglogical_vs_streaming.markdown

 This opens up the way to new scenarios where only one database or part of it (a schema, a table or even a column) can be replicated to another node.

-Advantages of using pglogical are multiple, but i do not want to focus on the comparison, since you can read it already elsewhere on internet.
+Advantages of using pglogical are multiple, but I do not want to focus on the comparison, since you can read it already elsewhere on internet.
 If you are interested in knowing more, a good starting point is indeed its official [documentation][pglogical_docs]

 ### Benchmarking